<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 • Higher energy cost as heating the air space and pool water is now required

-• No direct sunlight for sunbathing (if desired)
+• No direct sunlight for sunbathing (if basking in warm sunlight is your thing)

-Based on our experience, the cost for an indoor pool throughout most of the United States starts around $200,000 and goes up from there.
+Based on our experience and speaking with builders from around the country, indoor pool costs throughout most of the United States start at around $200,000 and go up from there.

 Why so much?
-Let's look at a quick price breakdown:
+Let's look at a quick theoretical price breakdown:

 • You must have a dehumidification system installed to protect the structure from moisture damage.
-That will typically cost between $20,000 and $30,000.
+That will typically cost between $20,000 and $30,000 on average.

-If we go with the middle range for these prices our total cost for this hypothetical project would be $187,500.
+If we use the middle range for these prices, the total cost for this hypothetical project would be around $187,500.

 If you want to learn more about how much inground pools cost, be sure to check out our inground pool cost guide.